 23 July 2012 by Shaun Moorhouse

-This trip was a result of over a years fundraising for UNICEF, and I dedicate
+This trip was a result of over the years fundraising for UNICEF, and I dedicate

 the diaries to my gorgeous wife Helen for her patience, understanding and